 As many of us know, blenders are versatile kitchen tools.
-Besides making smoothies or mean milkshakes, these household appliances can be used to make salsas and various sauces, condiments, pancake or waffle batter, baby food, or even homemade nut butters.
+Besides making smoothies or mean milkshakes, these household appliances can be used to make salsas and various sauces, condiments, pancake or waffle batter, baby food, or even homemade nut butter.
 That said, the blender is undeniably a device just about anyone would benefit from having.

 In fact, according to Statistica, the retail unit sales of blenders in 2018 was 25.5 million in the United States.
 In 2010, that number was only 17.9 million.
 Clearly, many are aware of what the average kitchen blender has to propose.
 However, many folks won’t just settle on any electric blender; they want something that will be functional according to their needs, will present high-quality materials that will last a long time, and won’t be priced too high for what it is worth.

 As you search for that perfect blender, you may notice that some of the hottest brands at your fingertips are Ninja and Nutribullet.
 Looking to see what both of these brands have to offer and scoping out some of their top models, you will be able to discover that new appliance you’ve been hoping for, and thus, be able to produce beverages, batters, and the like, like a pro.

 As apparent by the image above, Nutribullet’s appliances come in a plethora of colors, capacities, and sizes.
 Likewise, they also have variant motor power options.
 The variety at hand makes Nutribullet most applicable for those who want many options to choose from as they select the right blender for their wants and needs.